soarqin/DSP_Mods/CheatEnabler/README.md

 #### 添加一些作弊功能，同时屏蔽异常检测

 ## Changlog
+* 2.2.6
+  + New function: `Stop ejectors when available nodes are all filled up`
+  + Fix a bug that absorb solar sails on unfinised nodes
 * 2.2.5
   + Skip all intermediate states and absorb solar sails instantly while enable `Quick absorb`, `Skip bullet period` and `Skip absorption period` at the same time.
   + Fix a problem that `Quick absorb` does not absorb all solar sails instantly when most nodes are full.